AK0126/eeg-audio-matching/README.md

 # EEG-Audio Matching with Neural Networks

 Code used for 2024 Summer Applied Math REU project at the University of Maryland.
-Comments / descriptions written by Claude
+Comments / descriptions written by Claude.
+All code (Python) written by my team; no AI was used to "clean up the code."

 This project tackles a neural decoding problem: given an EEG recording of a subject listening to audio, and 5 audio candidates, identify which audio the subject was actually hearing.
 This is a 5-way ranking/classification task evaluated by whether the correct audio receives the highest predicted similarity score.